 Babies with infantile spasms frequently have mental and developmental problems.
 In research published in the

 - fine and gross motor development

-Some children will have no complications, however.
-The researchers also noted that when there are no known health factors causing the seizures and diagnosis is prompt, 30 to 70 percent of children with the disorder will develop normally.
+Some children will have no complications though.
+The researchers also noted that when there are no known health factors causing the seizures and diagnosis is prompt, 30 to 70 percent of children with the disorder will have neurotypical development.

 - high blood pressure

-Infantile spasms is a complex and rare disorder that can have very serious consequences.
-It can lead to death in some babies, and cause intellectual disabilities and developmental problems in others.
-Even once the seizures are gone, the damaging brain effects can remain.
+Infantile spasms are a complex and rare disorder that can have very serious consequences.
+It can lead to death in some children and cause intellectual disabilities and developmental problems in others.
+Even if the seizures are managed, the damaging brain effects can remain.

-It’s important to note that some people with this condition will live normal, healthy lives.
-This is more likely to be true if the brain abnormality that is causing the seizures can be treated, no cause for the seizures can be detected, or diagnosis is made early and the spasms are well controlled.
+It’s important to note that some people with this condition will live healthy lives.
+This is more likely to be true if the brain abnormality that’s causing the seizures can be treated, no cause for the seizures can be identified, or diagnosis is given early, and the spasms are well managed.

 Brain abnormality or injury that can occur before or after your child’s birth may cause infantile spasms.
 Causes can include brain tumors, birth injury, or problems with brain development while your baby is still in the womb.